 Current situation of North East Native Solanum Varieties

 Bittersweet nightshade is fairly common throughout North America, as an introduced species it is now classed as a weed.
-Carolina horse nettle is also a particularly hardy and vigorous plant.
-It is commonly found on areas of disturbed soil growing like a weed.
-Within several US states it is now classified as a weed.
-American black nightshade has a widely spread population, and is not considered threatened.
+Carolina horsenettle is also a particularly hardy and vigorous plant.
+It is commonly found in areas of disturbed soil growing like a weed.
+Within several US states, it is now classified as a weed.
+American black nightshade has a widely spread population and is not considered threatened.
 Garden huckleberry is also widespread and not considered threatened.

 Culinary uses of Solanum varieties

 Native Americans throughout history have identified safe berries to consume as part of their diet.
-Black nightshade is generally considered poisonous, however its developed fruit and leaves have often been consumed in some areas throughout history and are considered quite tasty, with hints of liquorice.
+Black nightshade is generally considered poisonous, however, its developed fruit and leaves have often been consumed in some areas throughout history and are considered quite tasty, with hints of licorice.
 Many people within the US today even create pies and jams using these berries.

 Medicinal uses of Solanum varieties

 American black nightshade has possible medical value in treating the herpes virus due to its antiviral properties.
 Other studies have shown that extracts may also have antimicrobial properties and could be useful in treating certain bacterial illnesses including those caused by E. coli and Staphylococcus aureus.